 Continuing education is an activity that develops, maintains or builds the knowledge, skills and professional acumen of a nurse, physician or other practitioner.
-The importance of continuing education for healthcare professionals goes beyond meeting standard requirements set by governments, individual facilities and licensing boards with proficiency and includes professional development.
+The importance of continuing education for healthcare professionals includes both meeting standard requirements set by governments, individual facilities and licensing boards and additional professional development.

 Types of CME

 Another type consists of standard healthcare policies such as emergency protocols in the event of a power outage or fire.
 These are set at the facility level.
 The third type is set at the state or federal level, requiring practitioners to remain up-to-date on critical protocols like COVID-19 safety protocols and OSHA incident-reporting guidelines.
 Running afoul of these requirements can result in major consequences for healthcare organizations, their administrations, patients and employees.

 Why CME Matters

 Learners engage with CME for a variety of reasons.
 These motivations can be used to design better methods for delivering and retaining CME courses.
 Ambitious health practitioners will use CME as a means to build their resumes and develop in-demand skills.
-Busy and even overwhelmed health professionals will benefit from flexible CME schedules or courses available on-demand.
-Reducing stress around the importance of CME and boosting employee confidence by reinforcing previously learned skills and providing timely feedback can improve performance metrics.
+Busy health professionals will benefit from flexible CME schedules or courses available on-demand.
+CME can boost employee confidence by reinforcing previously learned skills and providing timely feedback can improve performance metrics.

 Nearly all practitioners want to be reliable members of a workplace and a trusted source of information for their colleagues.
 These motivations can be better incorporated into a CME regime by creating multiple avenues for earning credentials.
 CME Seminars does this by providing a variety of online and live training options.